IMS94/spring-boot-jwt-authentication/README.md

 - Use `mvn clean install` in the project root directory to build the project.
 - Run the main class, `com.example.springboot.jwt.JwtApplication` to start the application.

+### Sample ReactJs App

+- A sample ReactJs app to consume the created API is located in `frontend` directory.
+Simply run `npm install` and `npm start` within that to start the app.

 ## Endpoints